code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson.md

 ## In-text search

-XPath can do in-text searching and also supports regex with its matches() function.
+XPath can do in-text searching using functions and also supports regex with its matches() function.
 Note: in-text searching is case-sensitive!

 |Path Expression|	Result|
 |-----------------|:-------------|